Overview

 Configuration Management

-Use environment-based configuration for different deployment stages:Copy
+Use environment-based configuration for different deployment stages:import os

 from dataclasses import dataclass